B. about 1636 in Aytré, France

 Joachim married a second wife, Anne-Charlotte Petit on June 16, 1669 in Quebec City.
 Betwenn 1671 and 1689, they had eight children.
 The family lived on Ile d’Orleans until 1680 when Joachim signed a 3-year sharecropping lease under Pierre Denis.
 The deal offered workable land with 6 arpents of river frontage in La Canardiére.
 The land had “a habitable house, barn, stable yards [and] gareden.”
 Joachim was required to share half of his crops with Denis.

 The 1681 census shows that Joachim owned a gun and 10 head of cattle, with 15 arpents under cultivation.
 In 1684, he was hired by a wealthy woman in Quebec City, Anne Auber, to deliver building materials for her new house; he was paid by the boatload.
 By 1685, Joachim and his family returned to Ile d’Orleans, to the parish of Saint-Pierre, where his last two children were born.
 The house where the family of 10 lived measured 24 by 18 feet.

 In 1690, Joachim spent 9 days in the hospital at Quebec City, but returned home and died on June 30, 1690 at the age of 54.
-His wife Anne remarried twice and outlived all of her husbands, dying on March 3, 1736 in St. Augustin, Quebec.
+His wife Anne remarried twice and outlived all of her husbands, dying on March 3, 1736 in St. Augustin, New France.

 Children (all by Anne-Charlotte Petit):